 What is an offer to settle in a family court case?

-You or your partner can make an offer to settle at any time during the family court process.
+You or your partner can make an at any time during the family court process.
 And you can make more than one offer to settle.

-An offer to settle is an offer made by one party to the other party to settle some or all the issues in your case.
-For example, you can make an offer to settle about how you are willing to resolve issues of child support and spousal support, and leave issues about dividing property to the court.
+An offer to settle is an offer made by one to the other party to settle some or all the issues in your case.
+For example, you can make an offer to settle about how you are willing to resolve issues of and , and leave issues about to the court.

 There are Family Law Rules that tell you what is needed at every step in a court case.
 Rule 18: Offers to settle tells you how to make and accept an offer.
 There is no form that you must use to make an offer, but you must make sure you follow the rules.